pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-hosted-md/01-introduction.md

 editpath: drupal-9/drupal-9-hosted-md/01-introduction.md
 ---

-This guide will show you how to migrate a Pantheon hosted, Multidev site to Drupal 9.
+This guide will show you how to migrate a Pantheon-hosted, Multidev site to Drupal 9.

 Do not use this guide if you meet any of the following criteria: